-Figure 4-2.
-Comparing capture rates of different systems from 83rd Pl.
+Figure 4.2 Comparing capture rate of different systems from 83rd Pl.
 NE to 68th Ave.
-NE (WB) for May 1, 2013, through May 8, 2013
+NE (WB) for May 1st, 2013 through May 8th, 2013

-Figure 4-2 shows the overlaid profiles of capture rate for various sensors on 83rd Pl.
+Figure 4.2 shows the overlaid profiles of capture rate for various sensors on 83rd Pl.
 NE to 68th Ave.
-NE (WB) for May 1, 2013, through May 8, 2013.
+NE (WB) for May 1st, 2013 through May 8th, 2013.
 It clearly shows that Sensys and ALPR have higher capture rates, followed by Blip-Combined, Blip-WiFi and Blip-BT, and BlueTOAD.
-Figure 4-2 shows that regardless of the variations in capture rates for different systems, all of the systems were capable of registering the flow variation for peak and off-peak over the course of weekdays and weekends.
+Figure 4.2 shows that regardless of the variations in capture rates for different systems; all of the systems were capable of registering the flow variation for peak and off-peak over the course of weekdays and weekends.

-Figure 4-3.
-Comparing capture rates of different systems from 68th Ave.
-NE to SR 104 (WB) for May 1, 2013, through May 8, 2013
+Figure 4.3 Comparing capture rate of different systems from 68th Ave.
+NE to SR 104 (WB) for May 1st, 2013 through May 8th, 2013

-Figure 4-3 shows the overlaid profiles of capture rates for various sensors on 68th Ave.
-NE to SR 104 (WB) for May 1, 2013, through May 8, 2013.
-It clearly shows that Sensys and ALPR have the higher capture rate, followed by Blip-Combined, Blip-WiFi and Blip-BT, and BlueTOAD.
-Figure 4-3 shows that all of the systems were capable of registering the flow variation for peak and off-peak over the course of weekdays and weekends.
+Figure 4.3 shows the overlaid profiles of capture rate for various sensors on 68th Ave.
+NE to SR 104 (WB) for May 1st, 2013 through May 8th, 2013.
+It clearly shows that Sensys and ALPR have the higher capture rate which followed by Blip-Combined, Blip-WiFi and Blip-BT, and BlueTOAD.
+Figure 4.3 shows that all of the systems were capable of registering the flow variation for peak and off-peak over the course of weekdays and weekends.

-Figure 4-4.
-Comparing capture rate of different systems from SR 104 to NE 153rd St. (WB) for May 1, 2013, through May 8th, 2013
+Figure 4.4 Comparing capture rate of different systems from SR 104 to NE 153rd St. (WB) for May 1st, 2013 through May 8th, 2013

-Figure 4-4 shows the overlaid profiles of capture rate for various sensors from SR 104 to NE 153rd St. (WB) for May 1, 2013, through May 8, 2013.
-It clearly shows that Sensys and ALPR have the higher capture rates, followed by Blip-Combined, Blip-WiFi and Blip-BT, and BlueTOAD.
-Figure 4-4 shows that all of the systems were capable of registering the flow variation for peak and off-peak over the course of weekdays and weekends.
+Figure 4.4 shows the overlaid profiles of capture rate for various sensors from SR 104 to NE 153rd St. (WB) for May 1st, 2013 through May 8th, 2013.
+It clearly shows that Sensys and ALPR have the higher capture rate which followed by Blip-Combined, Blip-WiFi and Blip-BT, and BlueTOAD.
+Figure 4.4 shows that all of the systems were capable of registering the flow variation for peak and off-peak over the course of weekdays and weekends.